-Since the full Inspection in 2016, we have had a Compliance Inspection in October 2019, where possible outcomes are either ‘met’ or ‘not met’.
-We are delighted to report that we have met all Independent Schools Standards.
+Since the full Inspection we have had a Compliance Inspection, where possible outcomes are either ‘met’ or ‘not met’.
+We are delighted to report that we met all Independent Schools Standards.

 Please click the links below to view the ISI Inspection Reports: